logjxn/ISOx/README.md

 }
 ```

-Each mirror URL points at a "latest"-style path that the distro maintainers keep pointing at the current release, rather than a dated/versioned path that will eventually 404:
+Each mirror URL points at a latest path that the distro maintainers keep pointing at the current release, rather than a dated/versioned path that will eventually 404:

 - For example, **Arch** exposes an `iso/latest/` alias alongside its dated release folders (like `iso/2026.07.01/`), which always mirrors the current release.
 - **Debian** exposes a permanent `debian-cd/current/` path that always serves the current stable release, regardless of version number.

-This means the config doesn't need to be updated every time a distro has a new release.
+The config doesn't need to be updated every time a distro has a new release.

 **How are various ISO names set in DISTROS.json?**